polkascan/py-substrate-metadata-docs/docs/polkadot/staking.md

  Lastly, if any of the nominators become non-decodable, they can be chilled immediately via [`Call::chill_other`] dispatchable by anyone.

+ TWOX-NOTE: SAFE since `AccountId` is a secure hash.

 #### Python
 ```python
 result = substrate.query(